-“Provocative and arresting, this is a work of subtle imagination and searching intellect.
+“Provocative and arresting, Ratti's book is a work of subtle imagination and searching intellect.
 It is finely written, scrupulously researched, and persuasively argued.”

 —Elleke Boehmer, University of Oxford